This website uses modern construction techniques, which may not render correctly in your old browser.

 A land management program was established to protect natural and cultural values, and the program carries out various biodiversity conservation and cultural protection projects, including:

-• protection of the Warru (Black-footed Rock-wallaby Petrogale lateralis), which is an endangered mammal
+• the protection of the Warru (Black-footed Rock-wallaby Petrogale lateralis), which is an endangered mammal

 • the Women’s Project (Minymaku Warka) to increase women’s involvement in land management